You

 The dialog is not pre-recorded, and is different each time someone visits it, generated in real time by a computer program.
-The conversations that these figures carry on are neither completely scripted, nor are they random; rather, the software gives each a vocabulary, associative habits, obsessions, and other quirks of personality which allow them to behave as if in a scene of a film, acting out their role over and over, but always changing.
+The conversations that these figures carry on are neither completely scripted, nor are they random; rather, the software gives each a vocabulary, associative habits, obsessions, and other quirks of personality which allow them to behave as if in a film scene, acting out their role over and over, but always changing.

 exhibition history: